MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

+What's new in Version 8.3.0 ?
+    - Added class MrCleanersManager

+        A utility class for analyzing Python test files to detect unused imports, optionally creating backups of affected files, automatically fixing issues by removing unused imports, and restoring files from backup if necessary.

+        Features:
+        - Dry-run analysis without modifying files.
+          - Selective backup of only files with detected issues.
+          - Automatic fixing of unused imports using ruff.
+          - Restoration of backed-up files.
+          - Full logging to file and console.

+        Designed for use within structured Python test projects.

 What's new in Version 8.2.0 ?
     - Added methods in clacc MrFixAPI:
         "send_get_full_request".
 This method sends a GET request to the given URL (while supporting almost all parameters that can be passed to requests.get) and returns a requests.Response object, even if an error occurred (in this case, it creates a synthetic response object containing information about the error).
         "send_post_full_request".
 This method sends a POST request to the given URL (while supporting almost all parameters that can be passed to requests.post) and returns a requests.Response object, even if an error occurred (in this case, it creates a synthetic response object containing information about the error).
         "send_put_full_request".
 This method sends a POST request to the given URL (while supporting almost all parameters that can be passed to requests.post) and returns a requests.Response object, even if an error occurred (in this case, it creates a synthetic response object containing information about the error).
         "send_path_full_request".
 This method sends a POST request to the given URL (while supporting almost all parameters that can be passed to requests.post) and returns a requests.Response object, even if an error occurred (in this case, it creates a synthetic response object containing information about the error).
         "send_delete_full_request".
 This method sends a POST request to the given URL (while supporting almost all parameters that can be passed to requests.post) and returns a requests.Response object, even if an error occurred (in this case, it creates a synthetic response object containing information about the error).
         "send_universal_full_request".
 This method sends a request (GET, POST, PUT, PATH or DELETE) to the given URL (while supporting almost all parameters that can be passed to requests.post) and returns a requests.Response object, even if an error occurred (in this case, it creates a synthetic response object containing information about the error).

 What's new in Version 8.1.1 ?
     - Added method "set_list_dict_cookies" (class MrFixUI).
 This method sets all possible cookies on a browser page from a JSON file (contains cookies as a list of dictionaries)